New data shows Kiwis waiting longer for police help

 Police told 1News they were under the pump, with mental health callouts and family harm incidents taking up vast amounts of time.
 They also said they are and have been stretched for numbers with officers catching Covid-19 and manning MIQ.

 "Since October 2017 the volume of family harm related incidents has increased by more than 50% and the attended mental health events by 50%.
-This increase has been particularly noticeable since the first Covid-19 lockdown period in March 2020," Deputy Commissioner Glenn Dunbier said in a statement.
+This increase has been particularly noticeable since the first Covid-19 lockdown period in March 2020," Deputy Commissioner Glenn Dunbier said in a statement on Wednesday.

-"The community's tolerance of family harm related events has decreased.This means we are now advised of more lower-level family harm related incidents.
-While this is positive and allows our staff the opportunity to intervene before an incident has a more serious outcome, it has led to an increase in calls for service.
+On Thursday, that response from the Police Minister to 1News was the subject of multiple questions to the Government by the National Party at Parliament.

-"Our commitment to treating these family harm events thoroughly and dealing respectfully with people involved means they also take longer to attend.
+National’s deputy leader Nicola Willis asking the Prime Minister this: “Is it the Prime Minister’s position that the Minister of Police should take no interest in police operational matters relating to how long it takes for a New Zealander to get a police officer to come and see them when the report a crime?”